Knowledge base

 This guide explains how to force the display of the web hosting name in the browser's address bar to one of the domain names installed as an alias/synonym or how to display the main domain in the address bar instead of the alias.

-at Infomaniak and that as an alias domain name you have installed www.domainesyno.xyz
+Assume you have the hosting your-domain.com with Infomaniak and as a synonym domain name you have installed www.synodomain.xyz.

 RewriteEngine on